- Acerca de CAC

 Legal guardian’s mailing and email address

-The Vietnam Veterans of America offers a commemorative Eagle Scout medal and recognition packet for all new Eagle Scouts (there is a nominal fee for the medal).
+The Vietnam Veterans of America offers a commemorative Eagle Scout medal and recognition packet for all Eagle Scouts, no matter when you earned Eagle (there is a nominal fee for the medal).
 The packet includes the commemorative medal, a congratulatory letter signed by the national president, and a blank certificate to be signed by designated persons in the Scouts BSA Troop.
 For more information, including how to purchase the medal, please see these instructions.

 Scholarships for Eagle Scouts